dill-lk/R-MoE-for-Clinical-Diagnostics/RUN.md

 ## 🤖 Recommended Models for T4 GPU (16 GB VRAM)

 > All models run **one at a time** via `ExpertSwapper` — peak VRAM usage < 4 GB per phase.
+> you can use and copy our models below from Drive also https://drive.google.com/drive/folders/1NbTL4BFFrySVmFt05wEh-B1q3mqLE3C5

 | Role | Model | File to rename | Size | Download |
 |------|-------|----------------|------|----------|